grafana/faro/docs/faro-performance-instrumentation/README.md

 what resources belong to a specific navigation, mapping to the previous navigation and if a navigation was loaded in foreground or background.

-Additionally Faro create a unique ID per event.
-Among other advantages, this enables to easily map resources to their parent navigation event and enables to identify the order of navigations throughout a user session by attaching information about the previous navigation as well.
+Additionally Faro creates a unique ID per event.
+Among other advantages, this enables to easily map loaded resources to their parent navigation event and enables to identify the order of navigations throughout a user session by mapping to the previous navigation as well.

 ## Event properties and metrics